Fourier Analysis of Finite Difference Schemes for the Helmholtz Equation in 1D with Dirichlet Conditions: Sharp Estimates and Relative Errors: Model problem in 1D and downsampling error

 permitted by the absolute convergence

 Indeed, it is well known that $ \sum_{n=1}^{\infty}\frac{1}{n^2}=\frac{\pi^2}{6}, $ and by Parseval's identity $ \sum_{(\xi/\pi)=1}^{\infty}|\xi\hat{f}(\xi)|^2=2\int_0^1|f'|^2~\mathrm{d}x. $

-Let $u^h$ be the finite difference solution defined at the grid points.
-To calculate the error $e^h:=u-u^h$ for case (i), we extend $u^h$ to the domain $(0,1)$ by the discrete sine transform\footnote{\HZ{The sine interpolation is chosen to facilitate our analysis because the continuous solution $u$ is expanded to sine series.
+Let \HZ{$u^h(x_j)$} be the finite difference solution defined \HZ{by some scheme, e.g. \eqref{1d3pt}}.
+To calculate the error $e^h:=u-u^h$ for case (i), we \HZ{interpolate $u^h(x_j)$} to the domain $\HZ{x\in}(0,1)$ by the discrete sine transform\footnote{{The sine interpolation is chosen to facilitate our analysis because the continuous solution $u$ is expanded to sine series.
 In \cite{babuska1997}, piecewise linear interpolation is used for analysis of a linear finite element method.}}